softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 In this section, we describe the requirements for our module: functional and non-functional requirements.

 ### Use Case Diagram

+Our use case aims at specifying the expected system behavior from the end user's perspective.
+This way, we describe the relationships between the system and our two actors: the attendee - a generic participant - and the organizer of the conference.

+The organizer already has an account.
+Therefore, the sign up is exclusive for participants.
+Both actors can authenticate into the system.
+After this, depending on the actor a different menu is showed.
+Although the design remains the same different navigation options are presented: from the menu, the attendee is able to fill the survey, check his/her customized schedule, see conference information and consult the program; on the other hand, the organizer is able to plan the schedule, check the attendees' preferences and see conference information, as well.
+After filling the survey, the attendee is given a ranking of lectures and is able to select lectures within that list.
+After choosing the lectures, his/her schedule is build.

 ![use_case](images/use_case.png)

 ---